 - Global Regulatory Governance and Human Rights Workshop.
 On March 20, papers were presented by Lamb Fellow in Regulatory Governance Jennifer Miller, KIE Graduate Fellow Shana Starobin, Professor Tim Bartley (OSU, Sociology), Professor Fritz Mayer (Duke, Public Policy) and Professor Gary Gereffi (Duke, Sociology), along with discussants.

 - Laws that Learn: J.B.
 Ruhl on Conservation.
 On March 24, The Laws that Learn seminar series had Professor J.B.
 Ruhl (David Daniels Allen Distinguished Chair of Law at Vanderbilt Law School) to discuss the evolving goals of conservation and the implications for law and policy in his talk, “Buzzwords or Breakthroughs? — Assessing the New Framing of Conservation.”

 - Essay Presentations in Regulatory Ethics and Human Rights.
-On April 13, three undergraduate essay finalists presented their work on regulatory responses to the collapse of Rana Plaza on April 24, 2013.
+On April 13, undergraduate essay competition finalists presented their work on regulatory and human rights responses to the collapse of Rana Plaza on April 24, 2013.